Ezekielblanc1/100daysofcode/log.md

  **Today's work** Continued with Javascript object methods **Thoughts** Methods in objects are object properties whose value is a function, inside the method we have access to "this" references the object the method is defined on, it also helps to access properties inside an object, also working with const which means constant it says that you can't reassign a constant variable after it has been created, when working with object you can manipulate the object but not reassign the object
  Also going back to var based variables which are function scope and not block scoped,when you create a variable with var,its declaration gets hoisted to the top

+ ##Day 6 August 19, Sunday
+ **Todays work** Started learning how to work with arrays **Thoughts**Arrays allows us to store list of information, the index of an array is the position of the array we want to access which is zero based, the shift and unshift manipulates the array from the start, while shift and unshift starts from the first